+The Maryland Commission on Correctional Standards will be known as a leader in the value of accountability in correctional agencies operations.
 The Maryland Commission on Correctional Standards is an agency within the Department of Public Safety and Correctional Services with legal authority referenced in the Annotated Code of Maryland, Correctional Services Article, Section §8-101, et seq.
 The Commission is empowered to develop and enforce minimum mandatory standards for all adult places of correctional confinement.
 In addition, the Commission provides technical assistance to these facilities.
-Some of the key events of Fiscal Year 2013 are noted below.
+Some of the key events of Fiscal Year 2015 are noted below.

 - The Maryland Commission on Correctional Standards remains focused on its mission of encouraging correctional administrators to utilize sound management principles and practices to maintain efficient operations.
-During FY13, the Commission continued its twelfth audit cycle of conducting high quality compliance audits for all places of adult confinement and private home detention monitoring agencies. - The results of key objectives identified under the agency's Managing for Results process continue to demonstrate encouraging progress.
-In FY13, the agency continued to utilize outcome measures to evaluate the audit process and technical assistance provided.
-A total of 14 audits were conducted at adult places of correctional confinement and seven audits were conducted at private home detention monitoring agencies.
+During FY15, the Commission continued and concluded its twelfth audit cycle of conducting high quality compliance audits for all places of adult confinement and private home detention monitoring agencies. - The results of key objectives identified under the agency's Managing for Results process continue to demonstrate encouraging progress.
+In FY15, the agency continued to utilize outcome measures to evaluate the audit process and technical assistance provided.
+A total of 18 audits were conducted at adult places of correctional confinement and six audits were conducted at private home detention monitoring agencies.
 The Commission continued to utilize the senior staff members to act as Audit Team Leaders, while continuing to solicit the volunteer services of the Duly Authorized Inspectors to participate in the completion of standards audits.
-Ninety percent of the managing officials of audited facilities rated the audit process as good or better in terms of accuracy, helpfulness and objectivity. - Of the fourteen correctional facilities audited during FY13, two facilities were found to be in compliance with all of the minimum standards for places of adult confinement at the time of the audit.
-The Recognition of Achievement award was awarded to twelve adult places of confinement for 100% compliance upon completion of the monitoring process.
+Ninety-eight percent of the managing officials of audited facilities rated the audit process as good or better in terms of accuracy, helpfulness and objectivity. - Of the eighteen correctional facilities audited during FY15, eight facilities were found to be in compliance with all of the minimum standards for places of adult confinement at the time of the audit.
+The Recognition of Achievement award was awarded to ten adult places of confinement for 100% compliance upon completion of the monitoring process.
 This achievement continues to be the benchmark for correctional facilities in the State, and represents a commitment to the standards and the audit process by managing officials. - Private home detention monitoring companies are audited on a two-year cycle.
-FY13 began a new auditing cycle with seven of the home detention monitoring agencies receiving a full scale compliance audit.
-Six agencies received 100% compliance at the time of the initial audit.
+FY15 began a new auditing cycle with six private home detention monitoring agencies receiving a full scale compliance audit.
 Commission staff continues to remain a resource to aid private home detention companies in achieving compliance with standards.
-During FY13, there were a total of eight licensed companies in Maryland. - The Duly Authorized Inspector program continues to be a vital part of the Commission's success.
+During FY15, there were a total of eight licensed companies in Maryland. - The Duly Authorized Inspector program continues to be a vital part of the Commission's success.
 This unique program remains a model for other correctional auditing agencies around the country.
-In FY13, the Commission began using recently trained DAI's on audits.
-The recently trained DAI's were able to attend audits and assist the Commission with findings.
-The DAI's either worked with Commission staff or experienced DAI's.
 The Maryland Commission on Correctional Standards also began to allow individuals who will be trained at a later date, to "shadow" on audits to gain experience as a Duly Authorized Inspector.
-Additionally, the newly trained DAI's will be able to assist their facilities in preparation for future MCCS audits and to aid with achieving the highest level of compliance with a greater understanding of the audit process.
+The training of DAI's enables the individuals to assist their facilities in preparation for future MCCS audits and to aid with achieving the highest level of compliance with a greater understanding of the audit process.
 The DAI's will also enhance facility procedures and provide additional tools to conduct in-house audits to assess compliance before the Commission conducts its initial audits.
-The Commission continues to receive tremendous support from both State and local managing officials for the DAI program which demonstrates the value in utilizing correctional standards as a management tool. - The MCCS Executive Director continued to attend the National Institute of Corrections Chief Jail Inspectors Training.
-The training is held in Aurora, Colorado.
-The four day training is designed to provide a networking forum for inspections throughout the country.
-In addition, there are presentations on current issues pertaining to the field along with case reviews from different jurisdiction.
+The Commission continues to receive tremendous support from both State and local managing officials for the DAI program which demonstrates the value in utilizing correctional standards as a management tool.